This is the fortieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Cape Verde.

 Bodega de Tchoco: 14 meters (46 feet), large rocks on a sandy bottom, moray eels, octopus, snails, schooling fish, all levels

-Bodega de Francoli: 14 meters (46 feet), canyon with large rocks providing cover for crabs and lobsters, triggerfish, cornetfish, turtles, all levels
+Bodega de Francoli: 14 meters (46 feet), a canyon with large rocks providing cover for crabs and lobsters, triggerfish, cornetfish, turtles, all levels

 Teliarte Wreck: 10 meters (35 feet), fishing boat with a section broken off and scattered, lots of fish, snails, crabs, fireworms, and other macro critters, all levels